RT38/hello-world/README.md

 This sort of file I would like to keep eventually so I need to figure out how to make it it's own repository eventually.

+Commits:

+Commits are the running changes to a branch that are being made.
+They would be like the "Save: Version_X.1; Save: Version_X.2"